 Table 2 exhibits the background characteristics of the various respondents.
 It revealed on the gender composition of the respondents representing 57% of the sample were males while 43% were females.
 The age bracket of the respondents indicated that 31% of the respondents were below 30 years of age; 45% of the respondents' falls within the age bracket of 31-40 years of age, while 24% of the respondents were above 41 years of age and above.
 The marital composition of the respondents indicated that; 39% of the sample respondents were single, while 61% other respondents were married.
-On the educational background of the sample, it was revealed that 21% of the respondents were OND/NCE holders, result showed that 54% of the respondents were by staff, it was shown that 25% of the respondents have below 5 years working experience.
-44% of the respondents have above 11 years working experience.
+On the educational background of the sample, it was revealed that 21% of the respondents were OND/NCE holders, result showed that 54% of the respondents were HND/B.Sc holders, while 25% of the other respondent were postgraduate degree holders.
+On the years of job experience by staff, it was shown that 25% of the respondents have below 5 years working experience.
+44% of the respondents have 5-10 years working experience and lastly 31% of the other respondents have above 11 years working experience.